sifrimlab/sifrimlab.github.io/_posts/2025-10-01-biohackathon.md

 ---
-title: LMIB Leads the Organization of the Interuversity Biohackathon Belgium in collaboration with RSG Belgium
+title: LMIB Leads the Organization of the Interuniversity Biohackathon Belgium in Collaboration with RSG Belgium
 tags:
   - hackathon
 last_modified_at: ""